Revenue Amplification Platform

-CPQ streamlines the sales process, reduces administrative tasks, and ensures the delivery of accurate quotes to buyers.
-Some advanced CPQ solutions also track buyer engagement with the quote, monitor deal progress, and provide analytics on the sales process.
+CPQ streamlines the sales process, reduces administrative tasks, and ensures the delivery of accurate quotes to buyers, which enhances the customer experience.
+Some advanced CPQ software solutions also track buyer engagement with the quote, monitor deal progress, and provide analytics on the sales process.

 Configure Price Quote software encompasses a range of solutions: from very simple tools that allow salespeople to enter a product, select a discount, and generate a quote, to the other extreme which integrates with ERP systems such as shipping and inventory.

-Using a CPQ simplifies selling by guiding sales reps through the sales process using a sales playbook.
+Using CPQ software simplifies selling and improves sales efficiency by guiding sales reps through the quote process using a sales playbook.
 The Sales Playbook tool within the CPQ guides selling workflows to keep deals focused on buyer needs and drive deals forward.
 Sales reps can select the right configurations for each customer to ensure pricing consistency, error-free quoting, and faster approvals.

-A CPQ with guided selling enables sales reps to create automatic quotes complete with visual product comparisons, online visual aids, and audit trails.
+A CPQ with guided selling enables sales reps to create automatic pricing quotes complete with visual product comparisons, online visual aids, and audit trails.
 Sales managers can track all changes and actions taken as they happen.

-Instant, high-quality quotes enable sales teams to expedite the quotation process, typically reducing it from days and weeks to minutes and hours.
+Instant, high-quality professional quotes enable sales teams to expedite the quoting process, typically reducing it from days and weeks to minutes and hours.
 Sales reps and channel partner reps will be quoting like pros – with minimal training – and the personalized quote templates will help sales organizations maintain a standardized, professional company message.

 Using a CRM has become standard practice among organizations of all sizes to keep customer information organized and track sales opportunities.
-But, integrating a CPQ with a CRM helps organizations become more efficient and streamlines the sales process.
+But, integrating a CPQ tool with a CRM helps organizations become more efficient and streamlines the sales process.

-Many sales teams use optimal CRM solutions like Salesforce, Microsoft Dynamics, and Freshworks, to assess leads and follow up with them, but then use stand-alone tools for things like sales quoting, price optimization, proposal generation, contract management, and playbooks.
+Many sales teams use optimal CRM solutions like Salesforce, Microsoft Dynamics, Sugar, HubSpot, and Freshworks, to assess leads and follow up with them, but then use stand-alone tools for things like sales quoting, price optimization, proposal generation, contract management, and playbooks.

 Instead of having to use Microsoft Excel and Word for these sales solutions, a CPQ can turn them into a seamless part of the sales process.

 CPQ essentially does the same thing as a CRM, just for different elements within the sales cycle.
-With a CPQ integrated natively within the CRM, sales reps can communicate with prospects and send proposals in record time.
+With a CPQ integrated natively within the CRM, sales reps can communicate with potential customers and send proposals in record time.
 When all sales processes are connected, the sales cycle never becomes bottlenecked, which increases the likelihood of a successful deal.